 Project HOPE responds to disasters and health crises around the world, providing immediate relief and helping strengthen local health systems for the long term.

-Project HOPE is on the ground responding to the ongoing crisis in Ukraine.
-Click here to learn more about our response and how you can help.
+Project HOPE is on the ground responding to crises around the world.
+Read more about our responses and how you can help under Updates.

 When disaster strikes, Project HOPE is there.

 While their origins may vary, the result is the same: the health of millions of families is on the line.

 We are up against a scale of suffering that cannot be ignored.
 As the world’s crises compound, its poorest countries bear the cost: hospitals and clinics underequipped, communities underprepared, families unable to go without food, clean water, or medicine.